trohit/ik/systemdesign/latency/README.md

 - RAM is upto 1000 times slower than cache (1000x)
 - SSD is 4-5 times slower than disk (5000x)
 - access from neighboring peer Nodes DRAM in same DC can be 10 times slower than local SSD (50,000x)
-- acesss from local HDD 20 times slower than local HDD (100,000x)
+- acesss from local HDD 20 times slower than local SSD (100,000x)
 - In general there is an addl 1 ms round-trip delay time per 100 km (62 miles).
 - Ref : https://nickcraver.com/blog/2019/08/06/stack-overflow-how-we-do-app-caching/
   - L1: 1.3ns